zonemaster/zonemaster/docs/internal/templates/specifications/tests/Template01.md

 > > executions make different interpretations or assumptions.
 > >
 > > If the test procedure uses DNS queries (most test cases do), then add the
-> > following paragraph (types of DNS quries that do no apply for the test case
+> > following paragraph (types of DNS queries that do no apply for the test case
 > > can be removed):

 In this section and unless otherwise specified below, the terms "[DNS Query]",